ibrahimahmed237/Chat-app/README.md

 To install the app, clone the repository and run npm install to install the required dependencies:

-- clone repo
+- clone repo:
 `git clone git@github.com:ibrahimahmed237/Chat-app.git`
-- install npm
+- install npm:
 npm install
-- run app
+- run app:
 npm run start
 visit http://localhost:3000 in your web browser.
 You can then specify your username and chat room